AD0MZ/All-Band-Adjustable-Dipole/README.md

   - ~ 260 feet of nylon or dacron 60lb test fishing line.
   - (4) pulleys (you can print them too), and some rope.
   - (2) 4mm x .5mm x 30mm copper strips.
 (Wire guide slide surfaces.)
+  - Glue compatible with plastic type.
+(Top fasten top spool to middle spool.
+Alignment pegs are on parts.)
+    - Could add bosses and holes for screws - nervous about clearance for first unit.
+    - Bosses and holes on the improvment list.

   - Time to print:  ~40 hours.